ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 result and if the assertion fails, personalize the error message adding meaningful information.

+**NOTE**: Custom assertions of this module are already exported to the `assertpy` context in :py:mod:`ska_tango_testing.integration`, so if you are an end-user, if you import the module somewhere in your tests you already have access to the assertions.
+Sometimes your IDE may not recognize the custom assertions, but they are there.

 If you want to define a custom assertion, we suggest you read `assertpy documentation <https://assertpy.github.io/docs.html>`_ to understand the structure which is expected for your code and also to